 of Electroacoustic Music

-The genesis of Kontakte for piano, percussion and 4-track tape lasted for more than two years: from February 1958 to Automn 1959 took place diverse sonic experiments and from September 1959 to May 1960 the propre realisation of the tape as well as the composition of the two instrumental parts.
+The genesis of Kontakte for piano, percussion and 4-track tape lasted for more than two years: from February 1958 to the autumn of 1959 diverse sonic experimentstook place, and from September 1959 to May 1960 the actual realisation of the tape as well as the composition of the two instrumental parts.
 It is dedicated to Otto Tomek, at that time director of the New Music Department of the Westdeutscher Rundfunk (WDR).
 The version for instruments and tape was first performed on June 11th 1960, in the great auditorium (großer Sendesaal) of WDR as part of a Musik der Zeit concert integrated into the 34th ISCM-Festival held in Cologne.
 The performers of this premiere were: David Tudor (piano), Christoph Caskel (percussion) and Karlheinz Stockhausen (sound projection).

 Even if in most of Stockhausen’s writings, the version with instruments is called the “second” version while the version for tape alone is presented as the first one, Kontakte was undertaken to combine instruments and electronics with the aim of creating “contacts” between both these sonic worlds.
 A first, partly mobile version for tape, three percussionists and one pianist was abandoned after unsuccessful rehearsals and Stockhausen thus wrote a fixed score for continuous tape and two performers.
 The 4 loudspeakers formerly located with the musicians became independent and allowed Stockhausen to explore new conceptions to spatialize the sound: opposing isolated points, rotating continuously in one direction, looping between the speakers (for instance: 1-3-2-4) or the “Flutklang”, a kind of variable sonic immersion of the audience.
 For the different kinds of rotations, Stockhausen developed a new device, the Rotationstisch: a single directional loudspeaker on a rotating table surrounded by four microphones.